jaddek/ProjectX/README.md

 The project involves daily analysis of the labour market.

 ## Goals
-- The purpose of the project is to monitor the dynamics of the number of published vacancies and the names of vacancies.
+- The purpose of the project is to monitor the dynamics of the number of jobs on a public labour market.
-- The purpose of the project does not involve storing vacancies on the resource side or providing any services.
+- The purpose of the project does not involve storing any descriptions on the resource side or providing any services.
 - The project is created for personal purposes as a collaboration of people who are in love with software development, curious about technology and experiments.

 ## Requirements (12.07.2024)